Megadash452/Cpp-Console-Calculator/README.md

 ## Development
 This calculator was programmed in **C++** using the *Visual Studio IDE* (MSVC).<br>
-The whole thing was meant to be a practice project at first, but then I thoght it would be fun to go throughwith making it an actual project.
-I would say thaat was a good decision since I learned a lot of C++ from making this calculator.
+The whole thing was meant to be a practice project at first, but then I thoght it would be fun to go through with making it an actual project.
+I would say that was a good decision since I learned a lot of C++ from making this calculator.